A Timeless Tradition: Blueberry Picking in Southwest Michigan | Visit Southwest Michigan

 Plan Your Visit

 One of the best things about blueberries is that there are so many ways to enjoy them.
-Eat them fresh by the handful, freeze them and snack on them like popcorn, or bake them into your favorite recipes all year long — they’ll keep their flavor in the freezer for up to 10 months.
+Eat them fresh by the handful, freeze them and snack on them like popcorn or bake them into your favorite recipes all year long — they’ll keep their flavor in the freezer for up to 10 months.
 Whether you’re planning a girls’ weekend, a family day trip or just need a little time to unwind, blueberry picking in Southwest Michigan is a joyful way to slow down and savor summer.

 Make the most of your visit by booking a cozy hotel room, researching nearby restaurants to refuel after your day in the sun and checking our event calendar for festivals, live music and family fun.
 A little planning goes a long way in turning your blueberry-picking adventure into a refreshing, full-of-flavor getaway.
 Southwest Michigan is ready to welcome you!

-Read more in our Visitors Guide
+Explore our Official Visitors Guide

 Bellhop Icon: Book A Room